 I was born at West Lincoln Memorial Hospital, and feel very privileged to be a midwife in a community that is close to my heart.
 I completed my midwifery degree at McMaster University in 2018.
 Before midwifery, I graduated from Brock University with an Honours B.Sc. in Health Science.

-Midwifery is a unique balance of evidence-based care, preserving normalcy and empowering women to make informed choices in a safe, non-judgmental space.
-My passion lies in building relationships with clients and being with women and their families during these moments.
-My hope is that all women feel well-informed and supported in my care.
+Midwifery is a unique balance of evidence-based care, preserving normalcy and empowering expectant parents to make informed choices in a safe, non-judgmental space.
+My hope is that all parents feel well-informed and supported in my care.

 In my spare time you’ll find me laughing with my family, travelling, and being active.